Soma-dos-Quadrados/ArtesSoma/README.md

-# artes
-Artes que utilizo para o soma dos quadrados
+# Artes do Soma dos Quadrados